 The end of 2019 and in the beginning of 2020 can be really meaningful to look back on the last year and appreciate both the good times and the challenges.

 You might like to reflect on your favourite activities or events that were meaningful to you his past year.
-Think about books you read that you found helpful￼￼.
-Didi you listen to podcasts which helped inspire you ￼and helped influenced you.
+Think about books you read this past year that you found helpful.
+What was it about that book or author that made your pause and think?
+Did you listen to any podcasts which helped inspire you and helped influenced you?
+I have a few which I really enjoy and i can notice a difference in my moods and intentions when I listen to them on a regular basis.
 Did you attend events or family gatherings that where meaningful and important to you?
-You could identify the good things that happened to you like adventures and moments that made you laugh and create positive memories with your friends and family.￼ Which ones are important to you?
+You could identify the good things that happened to you like adventures and moments that made you laugh and create positive memories with your friends and family.
+Which ones are important to you?
 And what do you want to do more of going forward?

 You can also reflect on the challenges and the lessons you learned.
 Sometimes, the things we learn during the difficult times are really important and worth remembering!
 We learn from our mistakes or from things that didn’t just work out the way you were hoping to and that’s OK.

-If you’re not meeting your 2019 goals, now is the time to reflect and ￼track how your where spending your time.
+If you’re not meeting your 2019 goals, now is the time to reflect and track how you are where spending your time.
 This is a great way to discover what is getting in your way.
+I know too much internet stops me from getting up to work out!

 For example I want to get to a 6:30 AM spin class.
 There is no way I will be up and ready to go if I stay up till 11 o’clock at night.
 It’s just not possible.
 I know if I want to make that spin class on a regular basis I have to be getting to bed with lights out by 10 PM.

-Or if you’re finding yourself short of cash at the end of the week or the month, look back at your spending and saving habits￼.
+Or if you’re finding yourself short of cash at the end of the week or the month, look back at your spending and saving habits.
 This is not about depriving yourself but choosing to put yourself and your goals first.
-It’s all about making conscious choices￼￼.
+It’s all about making conscious choices about what your goals are and what is important to you

 Setting Realistic Goals